TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 **Current Versions**

-TrenchBroom currently supports game config versions 3 and 4.
-Version 4 has the following changes from version 3:
+TrenchBroom currently supports game config versions 3 through 6.

+**Version History**

+* Version 6
+  - Adds the optional `setDefaultProperties` key to the entity configuration.
+* Version 5
+  - Makes the model format whitelist optional.
+If a whitelist is still present in a config file, it is ignored.
-* Version 4 adds support for the `unused` key in surface flags and content flags; this key does not exist in version 3.
+* Version 4
+  - Adds support for the `unused` key in surface flags and content flags; this key does not exist in version 3.
-* Version 4 adds support for specifying a list of values for the `pattern` key in surfaceparm-type smart tags; in version 3 only a single value is allowed.
+  - Adds support for specifying a list of values for the `pattern` key in surfaceparm-type smart tags; in version 3 only a single value is allowed.
-* Version 4 adds the optional `softMapBounds` key.
+  - Adds the optional `softMapBounds` key.
-* Version 4 adds the optional `compilationTools` key.
+  - Adds the optional `compilationTools` key.

 **Migrating from Version 2**